Coconut Chicken Soup

 - Wait for a few seconds to let the dirt settle to the bottom of the bowl.
 Then using your hands, push the greens down into the water several times, swishing and plunging to remove all the dirt.

 - Lift the greens out of the water.
 Don’t pour them out of the bowl or you’ll dump the dirt back on top of the greens.
-If you want the greens really dry, place in a salad spinner, towel, or colander until you’re ready to use.
+If you want the greens really dry, place in a , towel, or colander until you’re ready to use.

 I have recommended this (Amazon) several times now.
 It is just such a sharp blade for such a low price point.
 Typically, .
 With this knife, Victorinox managed to keep the price low and the quality high.
-I first read about this knife in a , where it beat out knives in the $100-$180 range.
+I first read about this knife in a review in Cook’s Country magazine, where it beat out knives in the $100-$180 range.
 On Amazon, this knife has and still maintains a 4.7-star status!

 This post may contain affiliate links.
 See the disclosure policy for more information.